IndexingWordPress

 • after taxonomy or pagination changes

-Where the failure path often sits
+Where the failure often sits

 • duplicate templates

-• parameter or filter URLs compete with clean URLs
+• parameter URLs compete with clean URLs

 • pagination or archive conflicts